webtides/luna-docs/content/docs/advanced/export.md

 luna --export
 ```

-Before you can export your site, you have to set you `outputDirectory` inside
+Before you can export your site, you have to set you `output` inside
 your `luna.config.js`.
+Defaults to `.export`.

 ```
 {
     ...,
     export: {
-        outputDirectory: ".export"
+        output: ".export"
     },
     ...
 }